Considerations when negotiating the surrender of an agricultural tenancy

 Therefore, to provide an incentive for a tenant to enter into such an arrangement a landlord will often compensate the tenant in some manner, and this often gives rise to further Tax consequences.

-The valuations associated with such a transaction will ultimately determine the amounts of Tax due, it is therefore important that both a land agent and Tax advisor are involved in the process as early as possible so that tax liabilities can be quantified and the availability of any available Tax reliefs and/or exemptions can be determined.
+The valuations associated with such a transaction will ultimately determine the amounts of Tax due, it is therefore important that both a land agent and Tax adviser are involved in the process as early as possible so that tax liabilities can be quantified and the availability of any available Tax reliefs and/or exemptions can be determined.